 Varex Imaging Corporation is a leading innovator, designer and manufacturer of X-ray imaging components, which include tubes, digital flat panel detectors and other image processing solutions, which are key components of X-ray imaging systems.
 With a 65+ year history of successful innovation, Varex's components are used in medical imaging as well as in industrial and security imaging applications.
 Global OEM manufacturers of X-ray imaging systems use the company's X-ray sources, digital detectors, connecting devices and imaging software as components in their systems to detect, diagnose and protect.
-Varex has approximately 1,900 full-time equivalents employees, located at manufacturing and service center sites in North America, Europe, and Asia.
+Varex has approximately 2,000 full-time equivalents employees, located at manufacturing and service center sites in North America, Europe, and Asia.
 For more information about Varex, visit vareximaging.com.

-On May 1, 2017, we acquired the Medical Imaging business of PerkinElmer, Inc. ("Acquired Detector Business") for \$273.3 million.
+On May 1, 2017, we acquired the medical imaging business ("Acquired Detector Business") of PerkinElmer, Inc. ("PKI") for \$273.3 million.
 The acquisition consisted of PerkinElmer Medical Holdings, Inc. and Dexela Limited, together with certain assets of PKI and its direct and indirect subsidiaries relating to digital flat panel detectors that serve as components for industrial, medical, dental and veterinary X-ray imaging systems.
-The acquired business included approximately 280 employees with operations in Santa Clara, California as well as operations in Germany, the Netherlands and the United Kingdom.
-We believe the acquisition complements our existing imaging detector business and will provide increased expertise and opportunities for Varex in the future.
+The Acquired Detector Business included approximately 280 employees with operations in Santa Clara, California as well as operations in Germany, the Netherlands and the United Kingdom.

 Our products are sold in three geographic regions: The Americas, EMEA, and APAC.
-The Americas includes North America (primarily United States) and Latin America.
+The Americas includes North America (primarily the United States) and Latin America.
 EMEA includes Europe, Russia, the Middle East, India and Africa.
 APAC includes Asia and Australia.
 Revenues by region are based on the known final destination of products sold.